 The company is an enthusiastic Cloud Foundry user, having been involved with cloud technology for the past three years.

 “We keep evolving and adding new capabilities,” says Jürgen Sussner of Datev’s Cloud Competence Center.
-Recent additions [include] PKS (Pivotal Container Service), Windows PAS (Pivotal Application Service), and container networking, for example.”
+Recent additions [include] PKS (VMware Container Service), Windows PAS (VMware Application Service), and container networking, for example.”

 A Mission to Develop Developers